What Are The Different Types of Team Development Models? - HRDQ

 • Clarity and structure: Having clear roles, goals, and plans at the group level and for each individual.

-• Meaning of work: Each team member's ability to work on something personally important.
+• Meaning of work: Each team member's ability to work on something personally meaningful.

 • Impact of work: The feeling and belief that the work being produced matters.

-If you're trying to find places where your team can improve, the Google model can make it more possible for team members to discuss how to make the team better in a usefully structured way.
+If you're trying to find places where your team can improve, the Google model can make it more possible for team members to discuss how to make the team better in a practical and structured way.

 T7 Model